miso-lims/walkthroughs/tutorial-detailed-project-coordination.md

 # 3. Configuring sub-projects

 Samples in a project can be assigned a sub-project designation.
 The sub-project is primarily a label for human use.
+Sub-projects are an optional feature - a project is not required to have sub-projects.

 1. On the left hand menu in the _Institute Defaults_ section, click _Subprojects_.
 1. Click the _Add_ button at the top left of the table.